vgonisanz/motion-api-bot/README.md

 This code shall be used to create a bot using a valid id from fatherbot. vgonisanz use it to create its own motion-api-bot to be used by anyone.
 You can get another id and create a similar bot with your own changes.

-* **bot**: Main script to manage bot.
+* **client**: Main script to manage bot.
 Contain usage and use api file to make all calls to the server.
 * **api**: Client to manage telegram python api and make calls to core.
 Is used by bot script.
 Use HTTP request to get info from a running server.

 ## Server related